-In your comments to the draft decision:
+In your comments to the draft decision

-- you consider the "existing information is sufficient." - you refer to "structurally similar pigments" and state "any uptake would have resulted in either detection of the colored substance in tissues (non-metabolized) or in severe amine-related toxicity (destruction of the chromophore by metabolism)."
-You also point to pigment red 53:1 (EC 225-935-3) and pigment red 48:2 (EC 230-303-5) as examples of pigments that have coordination bonds with a cation that will disintegrate in the acidic environment of the stomach and known to cause systemic toxicity.
-You did not provide the related data (e.g. robust study summaries of the relevant studies) in your documentation. - you refer to the presence or absence of systemic or reproductive toxicity in numerous available repeated dose toxicity and reproductive toxicity studies on structurally variable types of pigments outside the scope of the category which are available in the ECHA database.
+- accept that "a complete proof of the hypothesis is yet not available" but that "consideration of all available information led the authors of the dossier to the conclusion that the hypothesis of "no bioavailability" is plausible." - you refer to the absence of systemic or reproductive toxicity in numerous available repeated dose toxicity and reproductive toxicity studies on structurally variable types of pigments outside the selected analogue substances which are available in the ECHA database.
+You state that "there is no reason to expect a different behavior from the yet untested pigments of the category."
 You did not explain the relevance of the indicated supporting information specifically to disazocondensation red pigments.
 For instance, you did not explain how mechanisms other than solubilisation through ionisation would -or would not- contribute to systemic toxicity, and how this allows a prediction of properties of the analogue substances.
 You also did not include a justification for the selection of the structurally similar pigments to exclude potential bias.
+You did not provide the related data (e.g. robust study summaries of the relevant studies) in your documentation.

-$^{^3}$ Guidance on information requirements and chemical safety assessment Chapter R.6: QSARs and grouping of Chemicals, Section R.6.2.2.1.f you indicate your intention to perform static and dynamic dissolution assays to support the claims of poor absorption and low bioavailability, and to acquire the necessary supporting information with regard to your claims on bioavailability.
-You also state that, in absence of available guidance or fixed criteria for the assessment of lack of bioavailability, "any toxicokinetic study potentially performed may be potentially considered as inadequate because the limit of detection or the investigated tissues are viewed as insufficient."
+&lt;sup>3 Guidance on information requirements and chemical safety assessment Chapter R.6: QSARs and grouping of Chemicals, Section R.6.2.2.1.f

+• you indicate your intention to perform static and dynamic dissolution assays to support the claims of poor absorption and low bioavailability, and to acquire the necessary supporting information with regard to your claims on bioavailability.